JoseDiazRohena/josediazrohena.github.io/_posts/2023-05-19-Endless-Ratio.md

   <img src="/assets/images/valentine_screenshot_box.png" alt="A screenshot of Valentine's UI" />
 </p>

-Implementing the Ratio parameter using buttons was a definite improvement—it made the parameter more clear and allowed the user to get to any of the settings without progressing through the whole range.
+Implementing the ratio parameter using buttons was a definite improvement—it made the parameter more clear and allowed the user to get to any of the settings without progressing through the whole range.
 But it introduced some UI problems.
 I was having trouble getting the text on the ratio chooser but large enough to be readable while making the overall component make sense in the context